abdrahmansoltan/Learning-Notes/System design/1-System-design.md

 ## CDN

 **CDN** is a **Content Delivery Network**.
 It's a network of servers that distributes the content to the client.
+It's a way that we can cache data closer to the client so that we don't have to send requests across the world.

-It also stores the content in the cache.
+- It's goal is to bring the content closer to the client.
 - It holds the files that you want to serve to the client, to prevent the client from requesting the files from the server directly in case the files are already cached in the CDN.
 - It uses **"Edge servers"** to store the files. and it uses **"Load Balancer"** to distribute the traffic between the servers.